Health In The Bay – AILMENTS – Fertility and Pregnancy

 Some of the most widely known hormone issues involve reproductive hormones.
 Imbalances in these can have many different effects including infertility, problems with puberty or urogenital disorders including PCOS, endometriosis etc.

-Seeing an Acupuncturist is a great place to start when wanting to improve your hormones.
-Just a few treatments sometimes together with herbs, can be enough to see significant changes.
-A Nutritionist can also be beneficial as certain foods and life choices can impact on your hormones.
+Seeing a Nutritionist can be beneficial as certain foods and life choices can impact on your hormones.
 Just small changes or improvements to your hormones are often enough to make a huge difference to health and wellbeing.

 In Vitro Fertilisation (IVF)